You are here:

 Developing countries are the most important part of the Vaccine Alliance.
 They apply for support, manage grants and finance immunisation programmes.

-Industrialised country governments' experience in overseas development and funding ensure health is prioritised in aid programmes.
+Industrialised country governments' experience and funding ensure health is prioritised in development programmes.

 CSOs help deliver vaccines to remote communities, implement vaccine programmes and advocate for immunisation.